 Usually comes with an excess

-It pays for private medical treatment, tests and surgery if you are ill or injured during the policy's term.
+Also known as private medical insurance (PMI), it pays for private medical treatment, tests and surgery if you are ill or injured during the policy's term.
 It is usually designed for acute conditions, which are curable and short term.

 A choice of where you get treatment

-A wider range of treatment types and drugs
+A wider range of treatment types

 An inpatient: This includes staying in a hospital bed for tests or surgery.

-A day patient: This includes regular appointments but not staying overnight.
+A day-patient: This includes regular appointments but not staying overnight.

 Some health insurers let you pick exactly what is covered from a range of options like: